What is mild to moderate acne?

 If a papule becomes infected and fills with pus, it is known as a pustule.
 This is what people typically mean when they use the word pimple.
 A pustule appears as red skin filled with white or yellow liquid.

-How to treat mild to moderate acne
+How to treat mild acne

 If handled badly, acne can lead to scarring, which can be lasting and something we all want to avoid.
 It’s important to do your research and use skin-friendly products and treatments rather than picking and scrubbing away.
-Here are a few things to avoid when trying to treat mild or moderate acne.
+Here are a few things to avoid when trying to treat mild acne.

 • Picking your spots